 Another limitation of the current Park Hopper system only applies to select Park Hopper Plus purchases.
 Park Hopper Plus is the add-on where, in addition to being able to Park Hop, you also get a select number of visits to other spots — specifically Disney World’s water parks, certain sports options (like golf or FootGolf), and things like the Mini Golf courses.

 The main issue with this is that select options that are normally part of this ticket are NOT available at the moment.
 Disney’s Blizzard Beach Water Park is closed at the moment, leaving you only other water park to visit (Disney’s Typhoon Lagoon Water Park), and sometimes that water park can be closed on cold weather days.
-The ESPN Wide World of Sports Complex is also marked as “currently unavailable” on Disney’s site, and some of the other options have restrictions on them as well.
-You’ll have to crunch the numbers to see if getting this even MORE expensive add-on is worth it, and whether you’ll really get your money’s worth out of it considering its limitations.
+You’ll have to crunch the numbers to see if getting any of the even MORE expensive add-ons are worth it, and whether you’ll really get your money’s worth out of it considering their limitations.

 Despite these negatives, there are some major positives to being able to Park Hop!
 The first is that you get to visit multiple parks in one day.
 If you are coming for a limited amount of days and have no other option but to fit a lot of stuff in a few days, then a Park Hopper may be worth it for you.